avaneev/biteopt/README.md

 ### CBEOOptimizer ###

 "Bitmask evolution" optimization class.
-Implements a very simple evolutionary optimization method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
+Implements a very simple stochastic evolutionary optimization method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
 Additionally includes a crossing-over operation which in some cases improves convergence considerably.
 For more robustness it is possible to assign several internal values to each optimization parameter.
-This strategy is associated with a very small code size and minimal memory requirement.
+This strategy is associated with a very small code size and a minimal memory requirement.

 Currently, this version should be considered as a "proof of concept" version.
-As a rule, the CBEOOptimizerFan class should be used.
+As a rule, the CBEOOptimizerFan or CBEOOptimizer2 class should be used.

 ### CBEOOptimizer2 ###